po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/05-Day/05-Day-LessonPlan.md

 * Create type definitions for Apollo Server applications.

 * Implement a store provider in a React App using the Context API.

+* We'll use the Stripe API to process payments, which includes making front-end and back-end changes.
+Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
+[Refer to](https://stripe.com/docs/testing).

 * Explain how the reducer function helps manage complex state with libraries like Redux.